comtrya/comtrya/README.md

 ### Async DAG

 We're using [petgraph](https://github.com/petgraph/petgraph) to build out the graph, but we're not traversing it in a way that will allow us to concurrently execute manifests at the same depth.
 This is something I wish to sort out pretty soon.

-### Config

-TODO: Allow manifest directory and variables to be configured in a `Comtrya.yaml` file.
-This will allow for `comtrya` with no arguments to function, as in the initial versions.

 ### Package Provider Enhancements